Essay writing blog on DoMyWork

 If you:

-You are conducting primary research.
+you are conducting primary research.

-Instead of collecting new information, you:
+Instead of collecting new data, you:

 Common secondary research sources include:

-Using the same topic:
+Consider the same research topic:

 How does remote working influence employee motivation?